 In this blog, Helen Stephens considers the practical applications of neuroscience in the workplace and in general life.
-She identifies three simple steps to mitigate the body’s automatic and primal responses to threat and uncertainty to reduce feelings of stress and promote greater wellbeing and resilience.
+She identifies three steps to mitigate our primal responses to threat and uncertainty to reduce feelings of stress and promote greater wellbeing and resilience.

-I have been doing a lot of reading and research lately into neuroscience – the way in which our brain and nervous system works.
-As well as being totally fascinating I am finding that the understanding we now have has widespread practical application in the workplace and generally in life.
-The more we learn about the interconnection between our brain and body, the more able we are to manage our own emotional wellbeing and be aware of our influence on those around us.
+There is a reason why neuroscience informs so much of what we do at Minerva Engagement.
+It helps us to understand the way in which our brain and nervous system works, and as well as being totally fascinating, the understanding we now have has widespread practical application in the workplace and generally in life.
+The more we learn about the inter-connection between our brain and body, the more able we are to manage our own emotional wellbeing and be aware of our influence on those around us.

 When we feel safe our bodies release beneficial hormones such as oxytocin (aka the love hormone) which helps us engage more readily with others and make social connections, we may feel optimistic and trust others more easily.
 We are able to learn better, collaborate and work together effectively.
 Safety is a biological need, extremely important for young children, and is key to living a happy balanced life.

-Most situations demand a more considered cognitive response than simply ‘fight’ or ‘flight’
+Most situations demand a more considered response than simply ‘fight’ or ‘flight’

 When we sense danger, before we have the chance to consciously process the trigger, our nervous system automatically sets off a chain of physiological reactions which get us ready for ‘fight or flight’.
 A rush of adrenaline causes our heart rate and our breathing to speed up, our bodies resources are diverted from our rational brain and our digestive system to send energy to our muscles, even our hearing is impaired as the middle ear shuts down.

-When under pressure or highly stressed, our ability to think rationally or logically is impaired
+When stressed our ability to think logically is impaired

 Have you ever felt that rising knot of tension in the chest, when you really want to say something very important in a meeting or in an argument, but then the words all come out wrong?
 Or you are working to a deadline, you start to panic as it creeps closer, and you feel like you can’t think straight?
 When the ‘threat’ response is triggered, the functioning of our pre-frontal cortex (the area primarily responsible for our rational, logical thinking) is impaired and our problem-solving ability and emotional control go out of the window.